-During the Company's last fiscal year, the Board met seven times and authorized action by unanimous written consent on nine occasions, the Audit Committee met five times and authorized action by unanimous written consent on one occasion, the Nominating Committee met once, the Corporate Governance Committee met once, the Compensation Committee met once, the Stock Option Committee met twice and authorized action by unanimous written consent on one occasion, and the independent directors met in executive session without management one time.
+During the Company's last fiscal year, the Board met ten times and authorized action by unanimous written consent on five occasions, the Audit Committee met five times, the Nominating Committee met once, the Corporate Governance Committee met once, the Compensation Committee met twice, the Stock Option Committee met once, and the independent directors met in executive sessionwithout management one time.
 At each meeting of the independent directors, the Lead Independent Director presides.
 The functions of the Lead Independent Director are described elsewhere in this Proxy Statement under the caption "Board Leadership Structure".
 Each of the directors attended more than 75% of all of the meetings held by the Board and each committee thereof of which such director was a member during the Company's last fiscal year.